Want to be a Alternative Breaks Student Coordinator?

 Short essay responses of 100-200 words should respond to all of the following questions (note: NOT a letter format):

-1. Why do you want to be a student coordinator for the Alternative Breaks Prorgram and what do you hope to gain from your experience?
+1. Why do you want to be a Student Coordinator for the Alternative Breaks Program and what do you hope to gain from your experience?

 2. Do you have any experience with community engagement or service?
 If yes, please describe.
 (Be sure to mention any previous Alternative Break experience, if applicable.)